These Sugar Free Oatmeal Cookies are loaded with oats, flaxseed, nuts, fruits and do not have any added sugar.

-• No added sugar: No maple syrup, honey, coconut sugar or low glycemic healthier sugars.
+• No added sugar: No maple syrup, honey, coconut sugar or low glycemic sugar substitutes in this sugar-free oatmeal cookie recipe.
+Fruit is the only sweetener!

-• Freezer friendly: Make a big batch and store in the freezer when you need a healthy snack on the go!
+• Freezer friendly: Make a big batch of sugar free oat cookies and store in the freezer when you need a healthy snack or breakfast.

 Ingredients for Sugar Free Oatmeal Cookies